nate-browne/CSE12_Redesign/PAs/PA6/README.md

 or you can do it with an array.
 The choice is completely yours to make!

 If you choose the tree, you can re-use your `"BST.hpp"` class from the last PA if you'd like to do some more practice with inheritance, or you can re-write a new tree.
-If you choose the array option, you're welcome to either use your `"vector.hpp"` from PA2, or you can use the STL's `<vector>` header.
+Either way, you'll have to change one of the Makefile targets to include your new file.
+If you choose the array option, you must use the STL's [`<vector>`](https://en.cppreference.com/w/cpp/container/vector) header.

 All of the code you write should go in `heap.hpp`.
 Do **not** modify `driver.cpp` or `priority_queue.hpp`; if you do, your code **_will not_** work!